 Perform electrocardiography immediately to help diagnose MI and/or myocardial ischemia.
 A normal ECG, however, does not rule out the possibility of acute MI.
 (See the images below.)

 This ECG shows evidence of an extensive anterolateral myocardial infarction; this patient subsequently developed cardiogenic shock.

 ECG tracing shows further evolutionary changes in a patient with cardiogenic shock.

 ECG tracing in a patient who developed cardiogenic shock secondary to pericarditis and pericardial tamponade.

 A 63-year-old man admitted to the emergency department with clinical features of cardiogenic shock.
 The ECG revealed findings indicative of wide-compl....

 Invasive hemodynamic monitoring (Swan-Ganz catheterization) is very useful for helping to exclude other causes and types of shock (eg, volume depletion, obstructive shock, and septic shock).

-Cardiogenic shock is an emergency requiring immediate resuscitative therapy before shock irreversibly damages vital organs.
+Cardiogenic shock is an emergency necessitating immediate resuscitative therapy before shock irreversibly damages vital organs.
 The key to a good outcome in patients with cardiogenic shock is an organized approach, with rapid diagnosis and prompt initiation of pharmacologic therapy to maintain blood pressure and cardiac output and respiratory support, as well as reversal of the underlying cause.

-All patients require admission to an intensive care setting, which may involve emergent transfer to the cardiac catheterization suite, critical care transport to a tertiary care center, or internal transfer to the intensive care unit (ICU).
+All patients require admission to an intensive care setting, which may involve emergency transfer to the cardiac catheterization suite, critical care transport to a tertiary care center, or internal transfer to the intensive care unit (ICU).

 Early and definitive restoration of coronary blood flow is the most important intervention for achieving an improved survival rate.
 At present, it represents standard therapy for patients with cardiogenic shock due to myocardial ischemia.